 - The animal and earth protecting organisation PETA , has referred to Paul Penders to be a cruelty free, honest and environmental friendly company. https://crueltyfree.peta.org/company/paul-penders/

+Paul Penders is not just the ordinary skincare!
 We are very proud that Paul Penders is one of the first Cruelty free cosmetics companies in the world!

 SO,.. girls..who run the (cosmetic) world?
 Let’s all strive for a better world by doing what is possible within our reach; simply buying natural products that contribute to a safe and peaceful society for both humans as animals.